kirtan98/Forest-Cover-Type-Classification/README.md

 ## Algorithms and Performance
 The algorithms applied in this project include:
--Logistic Regression
+- Logistic Regression
--Random Forest Classifier
+- Random Forest Classifier
--Extra Trees Classifier
+- Extra Trees Classifier
--Gradient Boosting Classifier
+- Gradient Boosting Classifier
--Decision Tree Classifier
+- Decision Tree Classifier

 After a thorough evaluation, the RandomForestClassifier emerged as the most effective algorithm for predicting forest cover types.
 The achieved accuracy score is an impressive 0.845, demonstrating the model's robust predictive capability.